 Data controller: 'Data controller' is not expressly defined under PIPEDA or provincial data protection laws.
 Canadian statutes refer to 'organisations' which are considered to be in control of, and accountable for, compliance with privacy law requirements.

 Data subject: 'Data subject' is not defined under PIPEDA or provincial data protection laws.
 These laws refer to 'individuals.'

 Personal data: In general terms, 'personal data' means information about an identifiable individual.
 This definition is given a broad interpretation.
 Information is generally considered to fit the definition of 'personal information' where there is a serious possibility that an individual could be identified through the use of the information, alone or in combination with other available information.
 Identifiability is an important concept in Canadian data protection laws.

-Sensitive data: 'Sensitive data' is not defined under PIPEDA or provincial data protection statutes.
+Sensitive data: 'Sensitive data' is not defined under PIPEDA, AB PIPA, or BC PIPA.
 PIPEDA provides that 'any information can be sensitive depending on the context' and also stipulates that the collection of sensitive information generally requires express consent.
 Sensitive information is also required to be safeguarded by a higher level of protection.
 The amended Quebec Private Sector Act will clarify that personal information is sensitive if, due to its nature or the context of its use or communication, it entails a high level of reasonable expectation of privacy.
 The collection of sensitive information in Quebec will require express consent.

 Health data: 'Health data' is not defined under PIPEDA, BC PIPA, AB PIPA, or the Quebec Private Sector Act.
 There are varying definitions of 'personal health information' under provincial health privacy laws which generally relate to identifying information about an individual related to physical and mental health.